phoenix |

 I took my new Canon EOS 7D out for a field test on Sunday.
 Practiced a lot of shooting on these mallards and gulls trying to get a feel for how the auto focus system works and what settings are the best for tracking birds.

 The detail captured by the 7D is amazing.
-Shooting these mallards on the water it captured incredible amount of detail compared to my old 10D or even to the 1D Mk2 that I have used for bird photography before.
+Shooting these ducks on the water it captured incredible amount of detail compared to my old 10D or even to the 1D Mk2 that I have used for bird photography before.

 Continue reading ‘Bird photography with Canon 7D’ »